UKy-GIS/awards/README.md

 ### 🏆 Raitz Scholarship

-This award is presented to the junior or senior Geography major to support academic merit and diversity among undergraduate students in the department.
-This recognition includes a cash award.
+This award is presented to any Geography major with at least two semesters remaining to support academic merit and diversity among undergraduate students in the department.
+This recognition includes a two semester tuition scholarship.

 ### 🏆 Outstanding Undergraduate Research Paper Award